AnyBuild/AnyBuild/README.md

 ## Remoting More Than Build
 With specific settings you can remote just about anything, and wrap just about any top-level "build" engine process.
 AnyBuild uses Windows [Detours](https://github.com/Microsoft/Detours) and Linux Interpose to hook process creation APIs, and decides what to remote and what to run locally.

-We've run Gulp builds with remoting of Mocha unit tests (see a [test repo](https://github.com/Microsoft/AnyBuildGulpTest) we use forregression testing under Windows and Linux).
+We've run Gulp builds with remoting of Mocha unit tests (see a [test repo](https://github.com/Microsoft/AnyBuildGulpTest) we use for regression testing under Windows and Linux).
 If the top-level build tool is a graphics rendering coordinator that can run multiple sub-processes in parallel, you can remote the rendering jobs to beefy multi-core or GPU-enabled agents (of course, check your software's licensing agreements, and remember if it checks the registry it's not going to work).
 Refactor a TensorFlow training set, e.g. hyperparameter space searches, into multiple parallel sub-processes run under a top-level coordination process and remote the individual training processes to GPU-enabled agents.

 # Contributing
 See [CONTRIBUTING](CONTRIBUTING.md).